Growing Fruit for Fun and Profit

 Credits: 2; Prereq: AGR 3303, or HOS 3305 and PCB 3063.

-Hands-on laboratory experience in plant molecular biology.
+This course provides hands-on laboratory experience in plant molecular biology.
 Utilizing current techniques for isolation, purification and cloning of plant DNA, students will learn many basic techniques in plant biotechnology.

 Advanced Horticultural Physiology